-We’re sorry that we have to be the bearer of the bad news, but the good news is that you’ve taken the proper steps for your upcoming roofing project, and you couldn’t have chosen a better company for the job.
-Go you!
-The next step is getting your insurance company to approve everything that needs to be covered.
-The RoofCrafters team knows that this can be a bit overwhelming, which is why we’ll be with you every step of the journey.
+You've just had a roof inspection, and it turns out your roof experienced a little more damage during last week's rainstorm than you anticipated and it's time to file a claim with your homeowner's insurance.
+We’re sorry to be the bearer of the bad news, but the good news is that you’re taking the proper steps to prepare for your upcoming roofing project, go you!
+The next step is getting your insurance company to approve everything that needs to be covered, which the RoofCrafters team knows can be a bit overwhelming.

 What Should I Do When the Field Adjuster Calls to Schedule My Inspection?

-We’ve determined that your property does have roof storm damage and we filed a claim with your insurance company.
+Your roofing company has determined that your property does have roof storm damage and you filed a claim with your insurance company.
 Shortly after your claim is reviewed, a field adjuster will be assigned your case.
-The field adjuster's job is to be the eyes for your insurance carrier, boots on the ground, so to speak.
+The field adjuster's job is to be the eyes for your insurance carrier, or the boots on the ground, so to speak.

 The adjuster will come out to your property and first confirm the damage.
-They will also take photos and measurements, and document all of their findings to show your insurance company why the claim needs to be approved or denied.
-Also, they are responsible for writing up a Xactimate estimate for all of the repairs that will need to be made as a result of the storm damage.
+They will also take photos and measurements as well as document all of their findings to show your insurance company why the claim needs to be approved or denied.
+Also, they are responsible for writing up an Xactimate estimate for all of the repairs that will need to be made as a result of the storm damage.

-This is where it gets subjective, and since we are all still human the last we checked, mistakes can and will happen.
-Unfortunately, insurance is a business, and not funding a project.
+This is where it gets subjective since we are all still human the last we checked, mistakes can and will happen.
+Unfortunately, insurance is a business and not funding a project.
 This means more profit for the insurance companies.
 When mistakes happen, your claim will be underfunded.

-Should My Contractor Be Present During The Inspection?
+Should My Contractor Be Present During The Field Adjuster’s Inspection?

-It takes time and a great deal of effort to get everything needed to complete the project.
-To get all the bids, materials, and labor that are required to put your home back to a pre-storm condition.
-The good news is that your insurance company pays us, your local contractor, to do this for you.
+It takes time and a great deal of effort to get everything needed to complete the project to get all of the bids, materials, and labor that are required to get your roof back into a pre-storm condition.
+The good news is that your insurance company pays your local contractor to do this for you.
 Now that you know what to do when the adjuster calls, let's discuss what to do once your claim gets approved.

 What Should I Do Once My Insurance Company Approves the Claim?

-If our estimator finds missing items, we will simply reach out to the desk adjuster at this time, which is the field adjuster's superior.
-We will provide documentation for the items that were not included so that they will be added to the estimate prior to scheduling any work.
+Your estimator will go over the adjuster’s estimate and make sure no items were left off.
+Mistakes happen, and we are not claiming that they are intentional, but they happen.
+These claims are often very complex, and many items are required to be replaced to make storm damage repairs.
+If your estimator finds missing items, they will simply reach out to the desk adjuster at this time, which is the field adjuster's superior.
+They will then provide documentation for the items that were not included so that they can be added to the estimate before scheduling any work.

-It’s in the best interest of them as well as you, they are required to pay for any damages that happen as a result of a storm, and you will end up with a more secure home.
-If you choose to stay with exactly the same materials as you had on your home before the storm damage, all you will be required to pay by law is your homeowner's insurance policy deductible.
+If you choose to stay with the same materials as you had on your home before the storm damage occurred, all you will be required to pay by law is your homeowner's insurance policy deductible.
 If you choose to upgrade, you will pay your deductible plus the difference in cost for the upgrades.
-Our estimator will come out and go over all of these options and help you pick your materials, colors, and warranty level.
-After you make your selections, your project will go on our production schedule and you will receive a start date once we have all the materials needed to perform the work.
+Your estimator will come out and go over all of these options and help you pick your materials, colors, and warranty level.
+After you make your selections, your project will go on their production schedule and you will receive a start date once they have all the materials needed to perform the work.

-Now that you know what to do when the adjuster calls to schedule the initial inspection appointment, what to do once you receive the Xactimate estimate from the adjuster, and your next step to getting your roof storm damage repaired, check out our article on “Should I Stay home during my storm damage roof replacement?” to know when or if you should relocate during your upcoming roofing project.
+Now that you know what to do when the adjuster calls to schedule the initial inspection appointment, what to do once you receive the Xactimate estimate from the adjuster, and your next step to getting your roof storm damage repaired, check out our article on “Should I Stay home During My Roof Replacement?” to know when or if you should relocate during your upcoming roofing project.